-Ele is an early career scientist interested in soil microorganisms.
-Trained as environmental microbiologist, she obtained her doctoral degree at ETH Zurich in 2016, then gained postdoctoral experience at Charles Darwin University studying the crocodile skin microbiome.
-Currently at the University of Melbourne, Ele collaborates with the Greening Lab on microbial methane and hydrogen oxidation processes in Australian termite mounds and savanna soils.
-She has been awarded a 2-year Early Postdoc Mobility Fellowship by the Swiss National Science Foundation and, starting April 2018, will join the Greening Lab full-time to investigate the ecological role of trace gas scavenging in oligotrophic soil ecosystems.
+Ele is an early-career scientist interested in soil microorganisms.
+Trained as environmental microbiologist, she obtained her doctoral degree at ETH Zurich on methane-oxidising bacteria in 2016, then gained postdoctoral experience at Charles Darwin University and the University of Melbourne.
+Since late 2017, Ele has collaborated with the Greening Lab on microbial methane and hydrogen oxidation processes in Australian termite mounds and savanna soils, among other projects.
+She has been awarded a postdoctoral fellowship by the Swiss National Science Foundation which will keep her busy investigating the ecological role of trace gas scavenging in oligotrophic soil ecosystems.
 During her spare time, she keeps busy with cooking, hiking, and practicing yoga.

 Tent is the full-time research assistant, lab manager, and occasional dog-sitter for the Greening Lab.
 A graduate of the Australian National University, he did a BSc in Biology and an Honours in Chemistry.
-During his Honours year, under Chris’ co-supervision, he studied the enzymatic basis and functional significance of substrate promiscuity in promiscuous F420H2-dependent reductases in mycobacteria, resulting in three publications.
-At the Greening Lab, he is currently involved in a range of projects, including studying metabolic flexibility of methanotrophic bacteria and investigating redox metabolism in mycobacteria.
+During Honours, under Chris’ co-supervision, he studied substrate promiscuity of F420-dependent enzymes in mycobacteria, resulting in three publications.
+At the Greening Lab, he is currently involved in a range of projects in the ecology and physiology spaces.
 In his spare time, he enjoys badminton, playing acoustic guitar, and cooking.

 PhD Student: Helena (Ya-Jou) Chen